Zeglius/dnf5-sysext.sh/README.md

 > [!WARNING]
 > - THIS SCRIPT IS IN EARLY STAGES.
 Use at your own risk
-> - Do not deactivate systemd extensions if using an imporant program installed in it (Desktop Enviroments, databases, etc)
+> - Do not deactivate systemd extensions if its being used by critical programs installed in it (Desktop Enviroments, databases, etc).

 ## Quick start